mena-devs/bosta/README.md

 #### What are the concerns?

 - Is it safe?
-Yes, it's very safe; The bot uses containers to execute the snippets and as such your system is protected (hopefully, for the most part).
+Yes, it's very safe; the bot uses containers to execute the snippets and as such your system is protected (hopefully, for the most part).
 - What about memory?
 The plugin allows you to control how much memory is allocated for every container/language.